-2. Citing Wikipedia as a source is usually not a good idea, especially in academic or scholarly writing.
-But why?
+Citing Wikipedia as a source is usually a bad idea.

-- Academic writing puts an emphasis on sources that are close the the events or phenomena being discussed.
-This means using primary sources, such as original scientific research, actual laws, eyewitness testimony, etc. or sophisticated secondary sources, written by experts who have reviewed the primary sources.
-Encyclopedias, such as Wikipedia, only summarize the findings of these secondary sources.
-They are not close to the phenomena being studied.
-Therefore, it is best start with encyclopedias for an overview, but then to seek more original sources to base your paper on.
+Academic writing emphasizes sources that are close to the events or phenomena being discussed.
+This means using primary sources, such as original scientific research, actual laws, eyewitness testimony, etc., or sophisticated secondary sources, written by experts who have reviewed the primary sources.
+Encyclopedias, such as Wikipedia, only summarize the findings of secondary sources.
+They are not close to the things being studied.
+Because of this, it is best to start with encyclopedias for helpful overviews, but then to seek more original sources to base your paper on.

-- Wikipedia articles, in general, can be written or revised by anyone at anytime.
-You know nothing about the expertise, bias, or motivations of the multiple authors contributing to a Wikipedia article.
-Because of this, you can't evaluate the reliability of the article, and that makes it a poor foundation for your claims.
-Furthermore, Wikipedia is at risk for the spread of biased information by anonymous authors.
+Furthermore, Wikipedia articles can be written or revised by anyone at any time.
+You can't know anything about the expertise, bias, or motivations of the many authors contributing to an article.
+Because of this, you can't evaluate its reliability.
+Finally, Wikipedia is at risk for the spread of biased information by anonymous authors.

 Wikipedia can help you find relevant external sources